sdnw/sdnw/README.md

 Hello!
 Welcome to my GitHub 👋
 --------------------

-Full-stack developer, always looking for a way to push myself and the boundaries of Web Development space!
+Full-stack developer, always learning and pushing the boundaries of Web Development!

 * ✉️  You can contact me at [stevendawn98@gmail.com](mailto:stevendawn98@gmail.com)